sentinel-official/docs/docs/getting-started/glossary.md

 ## IBC

 The inter-blockchain communication protocol (IBC) creates communication between independent blockchains.
 IBC achieves this by specifying a set of structures that can be implemented by any distributed ledger that satisfies a small number of requirements.
-IBC facilitates cross-chain applications for token transfers, swaps, multi-chain contracts, and data sharding.
-Sentinel utilizes IBC for token transfers and will add new features that are made possible through IBC.
+IBC facilitates cross-chain applications for coin transfers, swaps, multi-chain contracts, and data sharding.
+Sentinel utilizes IBC for coin transfers and will add new features that are made possible through IBC.

 ## Jailed